LibrariesHacked/libraries-at-home/static/media/data.e34f2471.md

 ## Data

-To be useful this site relies on open data.
+This site relies on open data.
 The following sources are used in the site.

 ### Library service data